dmarell/maven-and-soapui-pro/soapui-pro/README.md

 directory was created, it generates needed entries for pom.xml from whatever version you have installed of SoapUI Pro.
 This tool was tested for SoapUI Pro 5.1.2 only.

+## Update for new SoapUI Pro version

+- Install new SoapUI Pro version locally
+- Run the class CreatePomSnippetsFromFileListing
+- Paste the snippets into the pom of this module, replacing the corresponsing sections already there

 Happy coding,
 Daniel Marell